Quantum theory of molecular orientations: Summary of results

 \section{Summary of results}

-We develop a phase space for molecules whose orbital, electron-spin, and vibrational factors are (A) decoupled from the rotational and nuclear-spin factors and (B) unaffected by symmetry rotations.
+\nw{ We develop a phase space for molecules whose orbital, electron-spin, and vibrational factors (A) are decoupled from the rotational and nuclear-spin factors and (B) are unaffected by (read: transform trivially under) symmetry rotations.
 A typical molecule to keep in mind is a rigid one that has been cooled to its ground electronic and vibrational state.
-Molecules in appropriate excited electronic and vibrational states are also allowed, as long as those factors are invariant under symmetry rotations.
+Molecules in fixed excited electronic and vibrational states are also allowed, as long as those factors are invariant under symmetry rotations. }